-What to do in Charlotte Travel back in time to Mecklenburg County’s beginnings at Historic Rosedale Plantation (3427 N. Tryon St.).
-Nicknamed Frew’s Folly by its neighbors, the plantation with its striking Federal-style architecture and yellow trim provides a contrast to the usual plank-and-log homes of the early 19th century.
-Along with showcasing the plantation's obvious aesthetics, tours examine the lives and times surrounding the people who lived and worked there.
+What to do in Charlotte Ponder Mecklenburg County’s beginnings at Historic Rosedale Plantation (3427 N. Tryon St.).
+Nicknamed Frew’s Folly by its neighbors, the site with its Federal-style architecture and yellow trim provides a contrast to the usual plank-and-log homes of the early 19th century.
+Along with showcasing the plantation's obvious aesthetics, tours encompass the lives and times surrounding the people who lived and worked there, including enslaved African Americans.

 Levine Museum of the New South